ENG4510 – Thesis Writing for American and British Studies

 - have knowledge of key methods and practices involved in the writing of your M.A. thesis,

-- understand the scholarly expectations of an M.A. thesis in American and British Studies and the genre conventions of academic argument,
+- understand the genre expectations of an M.A. thesis in American or British Studies and the conventions of academic argument,

 - understand best practices and ethical imperatives related to working with source materials and developing your own scholarship,

-- know how to write a compelling proposal for your M.A. thesis.
+- know how to write a proposal for your M.A. thesis.

 Admission to the course